ebezault/gobo-vscode/doc/compile_and_run_in_debug_console.md

 }
 ```

-When running this launch configuration, the executable file previously compiled (if there is one) for the Eiffel class in the currently selected *Editor* panel will be executed in the *Debug Console* panel.
+This configuration **runs an already-compiled executable** for the Eiffel class currently open in the *Editor*, in the *Debug Console* panel.

-`runOnly` indicates that no compilation will be performed.

-The other configuration entries have already been explained above.
-Note that even though there is no compilation, `buildDir` is necessary to locate the executable file.
+`runOnly` disables compilation.
+`buildDir` must still point to the folder containing the executable.
+All other settings work as described above.

 ## Compile & Run With Current ECF File